Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 But in a golf program, extended sizing behaves differently.

-A big and tall golf 1/4 zip pullover is an extended-size golf mid-layer designed for larger or taller players.
-For B2B golf programs, the challenge is not only offering 2XL, 3XL, 4XL, or Tall sizes.
-The pullover still needs to fit over a polo, move through a golf swing, keep enough body and sleeve length, and remain practical for MOQ, SKU planning, and bulk production.
+For men’s big and tall golf programs, the challenge is not only offering 2XL, 3XL, 4XL, or Tall sizes.
+The pullover still needs to fit over a polo, move through a golf swing, keep enough body and sleeve length, and remain practical for MOQ, SKU planning, sample approval, and bulk production.

 That is the real planning problem.